NidhikumariVadodariya/NidhisBookStore_/README.md

 Make CRUD operations for Category, CoverType and Product tables through which Create, Edit, Update, and Delete operations could be possible.

-Final output could be seen to the homepage of the applications..
+Final output could be seen to the homepage of the application..